Estimating Spatial Econometrics Models with Integrated Nested Laplace Approximation: Further topics

 \subsubsection{Model averaging}

 Sometimes, an averaged model may be obtained from other fitted models.
-We have already pointed out how \citet{Bivandetal:2014} use Bayesian model averaging to fit spatial econometrics models using other models with simpler random effects.
-However, a BMA approach can be used to combine different models for other purposes.
+We have already pointed out how \citet{Bivandetal:2014} use Bayesian model averaging to fit spatial econometrics models using other models with simpler random effects. \cite{GomezRubioetal:2020} describe the use of Bayesian model averaging with INLA and how to fit a spatial econometrics models with two spatial autoregression parameters.
+This approach can be employed to fit highly parameterized models with INLA.

+However, a BMA approach can also be used to combine different models for other purposes.
 For example, when the adjacency matrix is unknown we may fit different models using slightly different adjacency matrices. \citet{LeSagePace:2009} discuss BMA in the context of spatial econometrics.
 In Section \ref{sec:examples} we have considered this in the second example on the Katrina business data where different spatial structures are considered using a nearest neighbour algorithm.